Dunemaster/unrolledListDeque/README.md

 * `UnrolledLinkedListDeque` can shrink its size when the number of elements decreases (compared to `ArrayDeque` which always keeps the maximum capacity to which it has grown).
-* `ArrayDeque` expands by doubling its internal storage, which means that in the worst case it can consume thrice as much memory it needs, which can require large continuous memory chunks and more frequent garbage collection.
+* `ArrayDeque` expands by growing its internal storage by 50%, which means that in the worst case it can consume 2.5 times as much memory it needs, which can require large continuous memory chunks and more frequent garbage collection.

 TODO: performance comparison